 State Guide

-Colorado allows sealing of many criminal records under C.R.S. § 24-72-704, including misdemeanors and some felonies.
-Learn waiting periods, eligible offenses, and how HB 19-1275 expanded access.
+Colorado allows sealing of criminal records under C.R.S.
+24-72-704.
+Learn eligible offenses, waiting periods, and expanded access under HB 19-1275.

 State Guide